SolidaridadAsia/SoliBot/data/nlu/faq.md

 - What are the diagnostic symptoms in the field
 - 70. What are the management practices to be followed under water logged situation
 - Recommend the suitable intercrops in sugarcane
-- What is the optimum temperature for germination of sugarcane
 - How the farmers can apply for productivity award of Sugarcane
 - What are the symptoms caused by white fly attack in sugarcane
 - Up to what level of disease seed selection can be permitted
 - What are the typical symptoms